the-corg/full-stack-open/README.md

 ## Part 0.
 Fundamentals of Web apps
 ### a.
 General info
 ### b.
 Fundamentals of Web apps
-All exercises completed: reading material on HTML and CSS, as well as three UML sequence diagrams illustrating the interaction between the browser and the server.
+Exercises 0.1 - 0.6: reading material on HTML and CSS, as well as three UML sequence diagrams illustrating the interaction between the browser and the server.

 ## Part 1.
 Introduction to React
 ### a.
 Introduction to React
 ### b.
 JavaScript
-- `part1/courseinfo`: refactoring a messy React component
+- `part1/courseinfo`: Exercises 1.1 - 1.5, refactoring a messy React component
 ### c.
 Component state, event handlers
-In progress...
+### d.
+A more complex state, debugging React apps
+- `part1/unicafe`: Exercises 1.6 - 1.11, simple app for gathering feedback and displaying statistics